 Additional material relevant to published research

 Since it’s never possible to look at every source, additional material does turn up after a book or article has been submitted for publication.
-Finding such material always gives me a touch of what the French splendidly call ‘l’esprit de l’escalier’.
+Finding such material always gives me a touch of what I remember hearing that the French splendidly call ‘l’esprit de l’escalier’.
 This is where I will be noting such additional material.

 Dower, adultery and Statute of Westminster II (1285) c.34

 I have written two articles on this topic, one in M. Dyson and D. Ibbetson (eds) Law and Legal Procedure in English Legal History (Cambridge, 2013), dealing with medieval understanding of the dower/adultery exception, and the other (to appear in Legal Studies in 2014), taking the story up to the nineteenth century hardening of attitudes to widows tainted by adultery.
 A major theme of both is that the 1285 provision was not meant to remove the possibility of claiming dower from all widows found to have committed adultery, but only those who left with an adulterer, or to go (willingly) to an adulterer.
 In particular, those widows who left unwillingly but later lived with a lover were not the intended target of the provision.
 In the articles, I cited a number of cases and treatises to back up this view.
 Now, I have come across a medieval paraphrase/version of the statute which also backs up my interpretation.

 British Library MS Harley 79 f.23r has for c.34 [in Latin] ‘An adulterous wife leaving her husband will lose dower from this husband unless the husband had been reconciled with her, willingly and without church coercion’.
 By putting the adultery before the leaving, this seems not to allow the interpretation which Coke advocated, and which came to be orthodox in the nineteenth century, i.e. that those who left and at some later point lived with another man should be vulnerable to forfeiture.